eth8505/zf-symfony-console/README.md

 You can use the `vendor/bin/console` tool to run your commands.
 This tool may be in a different directory depending on how your composers `bin-dir` is configured.

+Depending on how you did setup your Zend Framework 3 project, you might need to modify `public/index.php`.
+For example this is neccassary if you did use the Zend MVC Skeleton project.

+Firstly that file has to return the `Application` instance for this library to work.

+Optionally you might only invoke the `run()` method of `Zend\Mvc\Application` if `public/index.php` has not been called via the PHP CLI.
+This will avoid cluttering up your console with the view.

 ## How do I create console commands?

 ### 1. Create command